- Quick start guide

 - Service providers

-This chapter is about SMPP connection setup.
+This guide is about SMPP client connection setup.
 It defines what an SMPP connection is, what does SMPP stand for and how you can use an SMPP client connection to connect your Ozeki SMS gateway system directly to the Short Message Service Center (SMSC) of a mobile network operator over the Internet.

 What is an SMPP connection?

 An SMPP client is a software that allows you to connect to an SMS service provider on the Internet.
-An SMPP client, such as Ozeki SMS Gateawy, uses the SMPP protocol to send and receive SMS text messages.
+An SMPP client, such as Ozeki SMS Gateway, uses the SMPP protocol to send and receive SMS text messages.